slackapi/deno-slack-api/docs/triggers/trigger-basics.md

     },
   });
 ```

-## Deleting Triggers
+## Deleting triggers

-Triggers can be deleted by passing the Trigger ID.
+Triggers can be deleted by passing the trigger ID.
 See the [API documentation](https://api.dev.slack.com/future/triggers#delete) for more details.

-### Delete a Trigger at runtime
+### Delete a trigger at runtime

-You can delete a Trigger at runtime by passing the desired `trigger_id` into `client.workflows.triggers.delete`.
+You can delete a trigger at runtime by passing the desired `trigger_id` into `client.workflows.triggers.delete`.

 ```ts
 client.workflows.triggers.delete({